Canon T2i vs Sony A6100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T2i and Sony Alpha A6100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T2i does not offer wifi capability.
+In contrast, the T2i does not provide wifi capability.

 So how do things add up?
 Is the Canon T2i better than the Sony A6100 or vice versa?
 The listing below highlights the relative strengths of the two models.